WillStevens/scrollreading/pipeline5/readme.md

 The main problems to be resolved with this pipeline are that the positions in patchPositions.txt sometimes get misled by occasional badly-aligned patches.
 Also render_from_zarr5 is only approximate and doesn't stretch or distort patches - in future it will need to somehow treat patchPositions.txt like a distortion map to be applied to patches.
 There also seems to be a problem where more and more patches are rejected as the grown surfaces gets larger.

 The area-per-second performance of the patch-growing part of the pipeline (simpaper9) is similar to VC3Ds vc_grow_seg_from_seed.
 I tried both from the same seed point on the same hardware (single threaded, no GPU): vc_grow_seg_from_seed ran at an average speed of 50mm^2/s, simpaper9 ran at 33mm^2/s. simpaper9 has a higher quadmesh resolution (4 voxels per quadmesh coordinate) than vc_grow_seg_from_seed (20 voxels), so simpaper9 produces a larger number of quadmesh points per second (about 40000/s) than vc_grow_seg_from_seed (which must be about 2000/s).
-I have not tried running simpaper9 at a resolution of more than 6 voxels per quadmesh coordinate.
+I have not tried running simpaper9 at a resolution lower than 6 voxels per quadmesh coordinate.

 The rest of the pipeline is slower - simpaper9 isn't the rate-limiting factor.
 There are losses due to a high degree of patch overlap, rejection of patches that don't seem to align, and due to the fact that the rest of the pipeline after simpaper9 runs at full resolution - 1 voxel per quadmesh point.
 It can produce 100cm"2 in about 8 hours (i.e. 0.35 mm^2/s).
 All of these things could probably be improved.